Shramster/arqive-dev-docker/README.md

 Run the `./setup.sh` script and follow the prompts.
 This will clone the backend and frontend repos, build their containers and start the development servers.

+After running you should see the containers in Docker Desktop.

 Navigate to here with your web browser:

     127.0.0.1:8000   Backend Development Server
     127.0.0.1:3000   Frontend Development Server

-From here you should see the containers in Docker Desktop.
-Docker is a open source project with a lot of documentation online so a quick search answers most questions.
+If everything ran correctly the app served at 127.0.0.1:3000 should look and act like www.thearqive.com.

 #### Organization:
 After running the directory structure works like this: